**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 New York City

-Amidst the unyielding speed and the perpetual honking symphony, New York is a hotbed for corporate video work.
-The city of yellow cabs and Broadway dreams opens doors to a plethora of opportunities—from fashion week filming to hosting corporate powwows promising titanic digital transformations, often without the promised Wi-Fi.
+Among the ungiveing speed and the endless honking symphony, New York is a hotbed for corporate video work.
+The city of yellow cabs and Broadway dreams opens doors to many opportunities—from fashion week filming to hosting corporate powwows promising titanic necessary changes, often without the promised Wi-Fi.

 Los Angeles